zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/atp-performance-hub/README.md

 # Using Performance Hub to Analyze Resource Demand from Queries #

 ## Before You Begin ##
 This 15-minute lab shows you how to run a few queries in SQL Developer Web and monitor those queries through the Performance Hub.
-SQL Developer Web and Performance Hub are available for both ADW and ATP.
+SQL Developer Web and Performance Hub are available for both Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP).

 ### Background ###
 SQL Developer Web is a browser-based interface of Oracle SQL Developer.
 It provides a subset of the features from the desktop version.